 North Dakota takes a dive as a road trip destination after its #4 ranking for the 2017-18 season.
 Granted, this is THE finest college hockey venue in the country and it should be at a price tag of $104 million but there are some negatives.
 Obviously, it’s a reasonable three-hour and forty-five minute drive up the freeway to Grand Forks which is attractive to SCSU hockey fans.
 The North Dakota fans are probably the most fanatical and loyal followers in college hockey.
 As a result, tickets at times are hard to get and lodging becomes a problem if you do not plan ahead.
 And, despite the $104 million price tag, no general admission parking is available for visiting fans at the Arena.
 That means you take a public off-site shuttle or pay a nominal fee to take a bus from one of many restaurants, taverns or hotels.
 However, it comes with the price tag of rushing to get out of the arena at the conclusion of the game to find your designated bus and then many times prying yourself into an obviously over-capacity bus filled with throngs of well-lubricated fans that may or may not appreciate the presence of a fan dressed in cardinal and black.
 Add to this the fact that it is usually brutally cold and windy and well … you get the picture.
 An alternative is to seek out one of several off-site parking locations located 2-3 blocks from the arena at a typical parking fee of $10.
 At the rink, the visiting fans are usually sequestered into an upper level area with some of the steepest grade seats I’ve ever seen.
 I’m always amazed that I’ve never heard of someone taking a tumble-down the seats.
 There are two club lounges in the arena and they are typically a four-hour party and again, packed to capacity.
 I’m willing to bet they sell more alcohol per square foot than any other venue in college athletics.
 Don’t get me wrong, if you haven’t been to the “Ralph” you owe it to yourself to go.
 The big attraction is the games themselves.
 The North Dakota | St. Cloud State rivalry continues to grow and the games are always entertaining and highly competitive.
 Some of the most entertaining collegiate games I’ve been to have been at Ralph Engelstad Arena vs UND.
 Probably the most unusual aspect of the UND vs SCSU rivalry is the fact that the fan bases do get along and host each other in a Saturday pre-game event.
 Last seasons event in Grand Forks was well-organized and the fans are extremely cordial to the SCSU fans.
 Where else does that happen in college hockey?
 The “Challenge Cup” is the annual trophy passed back and forth between the fan base and recognizes the winner of the annual series between the two teams.
 This annual event is an ideal way to spend some time with our opponents fans and is a convenient way to catch transportation to the Arena for a nominal fee following the event.
 I can’t encourage you enough to take the time to attend this pre-game event put on by Dave Berger and crew of SiouxSports.com.
 As far as tourist attractions go, they are somewhat limited.
 Travel Advisors two top attractions are the Ralph Engelstad Arena and the University of North Dakota.
 And again, I have a hard time recalling any balmy weather days on a hockey trip to Grand Forks.
 Once again, the games are in late January and odds are it’ll be brutally cold and a chilling walk from parking to the Arena.
 Tickets: University of North Dakota

 Favorite places to eat: The Toasted Frog at 124 N 3rd Avenue is an interesting and eclectic place.
 The Blue Moose is a popular restaurant located at 507 2nd street NW.
-I also hear that these same folks are resurrecting Whitey’s a classic Grand Forks restaurant.
+The Speedway 805 Grill and Bar 805 North 42nd Street is a can’t miss.
+Outstanding french fries (probably the best I’ve ever had), paremeson crusted walleye is delicious as is the shrimp basket.
+They also serve exotic burgers and ribs.
+They also have a bar fr pre or post-game libations.
 Unfortunately, old school classics like the bronze boot have closed leaving a void in some of the legacy steakhouses in the city.
 Otherwise, there are a lot of chain restaurants in Grand Forks.

 North Dakota continues to be one of SCSU’s top league rivals and it is a reasonably priced weekend for the fan if you do your planning early.
 The games are always highly entertaining and worth the price of admission.
 Availability of key seating locations, the weather, city attractions and the general lack of parking are drawbacks to making this one of the top-ranked road trips for Husky fans.
 That’s unfortunate as it is an unbelievable venue.
 On the other hand, if it’s your intention to have a party weekend, it certainly fits the bill both at the “Ralph” and off site locations.